-***FISH REPORT FRIDAY, February 22***
+***FISH REPORT FRIDAY, MAY 10***

+Bakersfield’s largest fishing expo is one week away, our ANNUAL FISHAPALOOZA will be held on Saturday, May 18th from 8am – 3pm.
 Thank you to all the great anglers out there who help contribute to Bakersfield’s only local fishing report.
 Please don’t forget to send us your best catches of the week to be featured in next weeks report.

-The Upper Kern River was stocked again this week in both Tulare and Kern County sections.
-The bite slowed a bit from the recent storms causing the water flows to fluctuate heavily day to day.
-Mice tails, rooster tails, panther martins and salmon eggs have all big good choices.
+The Upper Kern River will be stocked next week in sections 4, 5 and 6.
+The high flows have made much of the upper river difficult to fish.
+The best action remains with mice tails, spinners, crickets and salmon eggs.
 The following areas were stocked this week; section 4, Powerhouse #3 to Riverside Park in Kernville; section 5, Fairview Dam to Lazy River Lodge; section 6, Johnsondale Bridge to Fairview Dam.
-The Upper Kern River flows at Kernville are at 839 CFS at the time of reporting and the Lower Kern is approximately 32 CFS.
+The Lower Kern River was stocked with trout last week in sections two and three.
+There continues to be a very good smallmouth bite in the canyon.
+At the time of reporting the Upper Kern River flows were at 4293 CFS and the Lower Kern River is at 2869 CFS.

 **Buena Vista Lakes**